You need to pay unless you’re exempt

 If you’ve received an ICO fee letter, you should act now

-In 2019, we launched a campaign to remind small companies and SMEs of their legal responsibility to pay a data protection fee.
+In 2020/21, we’re continuing our campaign to remind small companies and SMEs of their legal responsibility to pay a data protection fee.

 If you’ve received a letter from the ICO quoting your Companies House number, we hope this came as a useful reminder that you need to either pay your fee or let the ICO know you’re exempt, so we can update our records.

 You need to act now, either:

 - if you need to pay, visit ico.org.uk/fee and click ‘first time payment’ if you haven’t registered with the ICO before, or ‘renew’ if you have registered before.
 You must complete the online application before sending your payment.
 It takes about 15 minutes.
 You can save time, hassle and money each year by setting up a Direct Debit, which deducts £5 from your fee;

 - if you’ve received a letter from the ICO quoting your Companies House number and you don’t need to pay, complete the form at ico.org.uk/no-fee to let the ICO know why your company is exempt from paying the fee; or